gabrielemariotti/cardslib/doc/CARDLIST.md

 # Cards Library: CardList

-Create a `CardListView` is is pretty simple.
+Creating a `CardListView` is pretty simple.

 First, you need an XML layout that will display the `CardListView`.